Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: SN explosion close to filaments

 When the SNR evolves closer to filaments, it furthermore forms a shell at earlier times since radiative cooling quickly becomes effective due to the high masses of swept-up gas at early times.
-Therefore, grain-grain collisions become important early on (from \unit[$\sim$2--3]{kyr} onward), resulting in a final difference with the sputtering only simulations of 25\% and 33\% for silicate and carbonaceous grains, respectively, as shown in Table~\ref{tab:SN_at_filaments}.
+Therefore, grain-grain collisions become important early on (from \unit[$\sim$2--3]{kyr} onward), resulting in a final difference with the sputtering-only simulations of 25\% and 33\% for silicate and carbonaceous grains, respectively, as shown in Table~\ref{tab:SN_at_filaments}.
 Grain-grain collisions are also the main reason why carbonaceous grains are similarly well destroyed as silicates in this simulation.

 All in all, the dust destruction efficiency of the SNR close to filaments is higher than when it explodes in a void, but similar to the homogeneous and weakly turbulent $n=\unit[100]{cm^{-3}}$ cases after \unit[10]{kyr} of evolution (87\% for the silicate and carbonaceous grain simulations).
-Hence, the filaments cannot shield the dust from destruction at early times if the SN explodes closer to the dense filamentary structures of ISM turbulence but result in one more solar mass of dust that is being destroyed than in the SN in a homogeneous ISM.
+Hence, the filaments cannot shield the dust from destruction at early times if the SN explodes closer to the dense filamentary structures of ISM turbulence.
+Instead, they then lead to one more solar mass of destroyed dust than in the SN in a homogeneous ISM.
 However, the SNR at filaments is also slowed down quicker than the homogeneous case SNR so that the destruction efficiency and destroyed dust mass are smaller than in the homogeneous case at similar end shock velocities (see Appendix~\ref{sec:appendix-same_FS_v}).
-After \unit[1]{Myr} of SNR evolution, the SNR close to filaments might therefore result in lower dust destruction than for the homogeneous high density case.
+After \unit[1]{Myr} of SNR evolution, the SNR close to filaments might therefore result in lower dust destruction than for the homogeneous high-density case.